 Ultrasound is justified if your care plan will change based upon what was found by an ultrasound examination.
-But ultrasound is not without risk.
+But ultrasound itself is not without risk.

 There is another way to tell baby’s position other than ultrasound imaging, and that is by palpation, or feeling the baby through the abdomen.
 Palpation is not as reliable as ultrasound.
 Not all women are easy to palpate.
 It takes less skill to interpret an ultrasound image of a breech baby than palpate the baby’s position accurately, especially in women that aren’t easy to palpate.